shreyareddyedulakanti/blog-web-applicaion/README.md

 | DELETE | `/delete/:id`    | Delete a post       |
 |   -    | Any invalid url  | Page not found      |

-Removed the individual page for a blog post.
-Add later with the read more feature on the homepage.

 ### Installation
 ```